 Specifications And Features

 The biggest talking points regarding AMD’s RDNA 2 architecture are that it will feature ray tracing, and also enable the much-desired 4K gaming experience.
-While this has been a stable feature for Nvidia’s RTX series since 2018, AMD has been notably murky with their response.
+While this has been a stable characteristic for Nvidia’s RTX series since 2018, AMD has been notably murky with their response.
 Until now.

 Another thing being talked up is the support for variable rate shading and mesh shaders, although that was sort of expected at this point.